PennLINC/docker_R/README.md

 ```

 Here, first you need to find out the tag version of `pennlinc/docker_r`'s Docker image you want to use as a base image.
-* If you're satified with packages included in this example `Dockerfile`, then you can use the latest tag, which can be found on [PennLINC Docker Hub](https://hub.docker.com/r/pennlinc/docker_r) or in [Releases.md](Releases.md).
+* If you're satified with packages included in this example `Dockerfile`, then you can use the latest tag, which can be found on [PennLINC Docker Hub](https://hub.docker.com/r/pennlinc/docker_r) or [Releases page](https://github.com/PennLINC/docker_R/releases).
 * You can also use other tags.
-You can find descriptions of release history in [Releases.md](Releases.md)
+You can find descriptions of release history [Releases page](https://github.com/PennLINC/docker_R/releases).

 After you determine the tag version you'd like to use, please replace `<tag>` in line #1 with that tag string.